 Marking storm drains in your neighborhood is an easy way to remind people that they should never dump anything down a storm drain.
-The City provides all of the markers, equipment, and safety supplies that you need.
+The City provides all of the markers and equipment that you need.

 Take our service pledge to show your involvement!